-Assist Registration Tent owners with sale of apparel on Saturday morning.
+Assist Registration Tent coordinator with sale of apparel on Saturday morning.
 Set out apparel, help with individual sales, monitor line-up of customers.

 Entry Gate Greeter

 Greet guests at stop sign.
 Review parking instructions, camping guidelines, and 5 mph speed limit information to visitors.
 Coordinate arrival information with Registration Tent.
 Offer copies of site map to arrivals, for initial campsite selection.
 Resolve initial arrival/camping issues with diplomacy, tact, and a good understanding of the workings of OSP.

 Entry Gate Greeter Assistant